lambdaclass/curse_of_mirra/docs/src/animations.md

 - `SkillBasic, Skill1, Skill2, Skill3, Skill4 ( Booleans )` We use them to change the state of the animation and make the transition happend.

 - `SkillBasic_start, Skill1c_start, Skill2c_start, Skill3c_start, Skill4c_start ( Booleans )` Not always necessary , we use them to concatenate animations.
-For example if a skill have 2 different animations that happends sequentially and we want to concatenate them to create the whole animation we can do something like this:
+For example, if a skill has two different animations that happen sequentially and we want to concatenate them to create the whole animation we can do something like this:

 ![](./images/_startParams.png)